Civic District landmarks and monuments illuminated in red and white to celebrate Singapore National Day 2020.

 I had a quick stroll through the district last evening to check these out.
 Compared to other Singaporean light-ups, especially the festive ones, the illuminations this time are much more solemn.
 Naturally, not just because of the occasion, but also because the darned pandemic is still hanging over everything.

-There was also noticeably lesser human traffic.
+There was noticeably lesser human traffic too.
 This made photography a joy, to be honest.
-But it also constantly reminded we are still in the midst of a so-called, crisis of a generation.
+But it also constantly reminded that we are still in the midst of a so-called, crisis of a generation.

 Anyway … here are the pictures.

 (This excursion replaces my usual Singapore Night Festival posts for this year, I guess.
 If you haven’t heard, that’s cancelled for this year too.
 Who’d have imagined an obscure virus in some dingy market would have such appalling, international repercussions …)

 There was a bit of a comical scene at the National Museum, by the way.
 There was a small crowd, and everyone was expecting some sort of animated façade projection show.